pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/centos_install.md

 sudo passwd pydio
 ```

-Switch to this user to run the installation
+To switch to this user:

 ```sh
 su - pydio